05 October 2020

 One of the roles of the emerging European Cybersecurity Competence Network which CyberSec4Europe is piloting is to provide effective policy recommendations to policymakers formulating policies that will shape the cybersecure future of Europe.

-CyberSec4Europe partners provide recommendations as a result of attending workshops, conferences and diverse meetings under the auspices of organisations such as ECSO, ENISA, the European Data Protection Supervisor and others.
+CyberSec4Europe partners provide policy recommendations as a result of attending workshops, conferences and diverse meetings under the auspices of organisations such as ECSO, ENISA, the European Data Protection Supervisor and others.
 Proactively, important elements of the work performed during the course of the project itself, particularly in the context of the roadmapping work, form the basis of what can make proposals for the attention of EU policymakers:

 - to support novel privacy-preserving technologies including data sharing for COVID-19